-- Administration of Township Programs: The Township Programs outlined in Section 3.0 of the Community Improvement Plan will be administered by the Plan Administrator(s) under the direction of Council. - 2.
-Execution of Township Programs: Execution of the Township Programs will be dependent on the commitment of the Township to contribute to, motivate, and assist in community improvement activities and undertakings, in addition to available budget, and Council approval of each activity.
-Council will establish an annual budget related the Township Programs, where funding is required to support implementation.
-The activities will be carried out in accordance with the recommended timing of implementation, as described in Section 3.0. - 3.
-Administration of Financial Incentive Programs: The Financial Incentive Programs outlined in Section 4.0 of the Cardinal Community Improvement Plan will be administered primarily by the Plan Administrator(s), and decisions will be made by the Committee.
+- Administration of Township Programs:

+The Township Programs outlined in

+Section 3.0 of the Community

+Improvement Plan will be administered by

+the Plan Administrator(s) under the

+direction of Council.

+- 2. Execution of Township Programs: Execution of the Township Programs will be dependent on the commitment of the Township to contribute to, motivate, and assist in community improvement activities and undertakings, in addition to available budget, and Council approval of each activity.
+Where appropriate, Council will establish an annual budget related to the Township Programs, where funding is required to support implementation.
+The activities will be carried out in accordance with the recommended timing of implementation, as described in Section 3.0, subject to available financial resources.

+- 3. Administration of Financial Incentive

+Programs: The Financial Incentive

+Programs outlined in Section 4.0 of the

+Spencerville Community Improvement

+Plan will be administered primarily by the

+Plan Administrator(s), and decisions will be made by the Committee.
 Decisions for applications related to the Tax Increment Equivalent Grant Program will be made by Council.